html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-introduction-to-fetch.md

 If you are working with a JSON API, you'll need to check the status and parse the JSON for each response.
-You can simplify your code by defining the status and JSON parsing in separate functions, freeing you to only worry about handling the final data and the error case.
+You can simplify your code by defining the status and JSON parsing in separate functions which return promises, freeing you to only worry about handling the final data and the error case.

 {% highlight javascript %}
 function status(response) {